oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 This is a Spring Data JpaRepository that can persist the data model you just defined.
 Because it is annotated with `@RepositoryRestResource` (and because the `data-rest` dependency was included), this repository will be automatically exposed as a web resource.

-## Test the unsecured app and secure it
+## Test your Vue and Spring Boot app

 Run the app using the following command from the `resource-server` subdirectory.